 The problem with Moka pots is that they need a high temperature to reach the necessary pressure.
 Water that is too hot extracts bitter flavors from the beans.
 There is a procedure to cool down the pot immediately after the extraction is done, so that we avoid over-extraction.
 Check our full how-to here.

 A steam espresso maker is a decent coffee machine, though it suffers from the same problem as the Moka pot.
 Coffee tastes a little burnt when brewed with it.
 Coffee from a steam espresso machine has less of the burnt taste than coffee from a Moka pot.
 There are some mechanisms in place to cool down the vapor before reaching the brew head.
 However, they are not very effective.

 The advantage of steam espresso machines is the higher pressure that can be obtained, compared to a Moka pot.
 The extra pressure helps with making a stronger cup with a fuller body.

 What You Cannot Use

-Let me get this straight: You can use anything to make a stronger coffee, if that’s your objective.
+Let me get this straight: You can use anything to make a stronger coffee if that’s your objective.
 But if you want a cup that resembles with espresso, you need pressure.
-For this reason any brewing method that doesn’t use pressure during extraction, is not a good fit in my eyes.
+For this reason, any brewing method that doesn’t use pressure during extraction is not a good fit in my eyes.
 You cannot brew it with a French press, or as a Turkish coffee and call that espresso.
-Even though these coffee brewing methods give you a full bodied, strong cup, the taste is totally different from espresso.
+Even though these coffee brewing methods give you a full-bodied, robust cup, the taste is different from espresso.
 The reason is the lack of pressure during extraction.

 I know the next question, “Can I use a drip coffee machine?”
 No, you can’t.
 And the reason is the same, no pressure.
-Drip, in fact is even worse, because has less body than most brewing methods.
+Drip is even worse because has less body than most brewing methods.

 What about the Milk Steaming and Frothing